intelligentcode-ai/intelligent-gemini-cli/docs/mcp-server-config.md

 ## Example Configuration

-A sample MCP server configuration is available in `mcp-server-config-sample.json` in the project's root directory.
+A sample MCP server configuration is available in `mcp-manifest-sample.json` in the project's root directory.

 ## Auto-Installation of MCPs

-MCPs can also be automatically installed during the project setup.
-Refer to the [README.md](../README.md) for details on how to define MCPs for auto-installation using `mcp-manifest.json`.
+Model Context Protocol (MCP) servers can also be automatically installed during the project setup.
+This process utilizes an optional `mcp-manifest.json` file located at the project root.

+If `mcp-manifest.json` is present, the system will read it during installation (`make install`) and add the defined MCPs to your `~/.gemini/settings.json` file.
+The installation process will check for existing MCPs and only add new ones, ensuring idempotency.

+**Important:** The `mcp-manifest.json` file is not created by the system.
+If this file is not present, the MCP auto-installation step will be skipped.
+Refer to the [README.md](../README.md) for further details on the structure of `mcp-manifest.json`.